-The legal framework for the imposition of autonomous sanctions by Australia, of which the Regulations, the 2012 List and the Instrument are part, was the subject of extensive consultation with governmental and non-governmental stakeholders.
-The Department of Foreign Affairs and Trade (DFAT) undertook public consultation through its website in relation to whether the designations and declarations contained in the 2012 List should continue in effect, seeking submissions from relevant parties.
-Persons and entities who subscribe to DFAT's sanctions email updates list were also notified of the consultation process.
-The public consultation process ran for four weeks and no submissions were received.
-The consultation period closed on 1 July 2020.
+The legal framework for the imposition of autonomous sanctions by Australia, of which the Regulations and the 2018 List are part, was the subject of extensive consultation with governmental and non-governmental stakeholders when introduced.
+The Department of Foreign Affairs and Trade (DFAT) undertook consultation through its website in relation to whether the designations and declarations contained in the 2018 List should continue in effect, seeking submissions from relevant parties.
+The consultation process ran for four weeks and no submissions were received.
+The consultation period closed on 10 September 2021.

-The Office of Best Practice Regulation advised that a regulation impact statement is not required (OBPR Reference: 26252).
+The Office of Best Practice Regulation (OBPR) has advised that a Regulation Impact Statement is not required (OBPR reference: 26252).